Conductor & Musical Director | Composer & Arranger

 Kevin Purcell is one of Australia’s most distinguished and awarded orchestral and opera conductors.
 Currently, Kevin serves as musical director for the Australian Discovery Orchestra – one of the world’s most innovative orchestral ensembles – whilst maintaining an active freelance career in the USA.
 He is represented worldwide by Francine Fletcher of Fletcher Associates, a media management company in London, UK.

 A new record of the music of Nan Schwartz, 5-time Grammy nominee and Grammy Award winner, and 7-time Emmy nominated composer was released in March 2018 on the Divine Art record label to unanimous acclaim industry-wide with independent critical reviews received from BBC Music Magazine, Fanfare and American Record Guide amongst others.

-Kevin is presently working on a new record entitled 16 STORIES showcasing the upcoming generation of ASCAP musical theatre songwriters, recorded by the Australian Discovery Orchestra, for worldwide release in 2019 on Broadway Records.
+Kevin is presently working on a new record entitled 16 STORIES showcasing the upcoming generation of ASCAP musical theatre songwriters, recorded by the Australian Discovery Orchestra, for worldwide release in early 2019 on Broadway Records.

 Also in preparation is a new series of premiere recordings of one-Act television operas commissioned throughout the 1950s and 1960s by the BBC including works by Sir Malcolm Arnold, Sir Arthur Bliss and C. Armstrong Gibbs.